p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 Peter Python
 Introduction to Programming
 5
-Peter Python, оценка за курс Introduction to Programming 5
+Peter Python, grade for the course Introduction to Programming 5

 </sample-output>